 The Eco Leaders is a student leadership organization committed to advancing environmental sustainability at all levels; individual, community and nationally.
 Eco Leaders approach sustainability from both an environmental as well as economic and cultural perspective.
 Students lead campus and community projects such as beach clean-ups, Earth Day celebrations, dorm recycling, and much more.

-The Garden Club works on outdoor projects around the Cheshire Academy campus, including planting and weeding the flower beds, maintain the community garden on campus, and volunteering at a local greenhouse/nursery.
+Garden Club works on outdoor projects around the Cheshire Academy campus, including planting and weeding the flower beds, maintaining the community garden on campus, and volunteering at a local greenhouse/nursery.

 Ich Dien Society